GoogleCloudPlatform/community/tutorials/use-cloud-pubsub-cloud-storage-app-engine/index.md

 ## Implementing photo delete/archive functionality

-If the received Cloud Pub/Sub notification indicates an `OBJECT_DELETE` or `OBJECT_ARCHIVE` event, the thumbnail must be deleted from the Cloud Storage thumbnail bucket, and the `ThumbnailReference` must be deleted from Cloud Datastore.
+If the received Pub/Sub notification indicates an `OBJECT_DELETE` or `OBJECT_ARCHIVE` event, the thumbnail must be deleted from the Cloud Storage thumbnail bucket, and the `ThumbnailReference` must be deleted from Datastore.

 Because these actions only occur in the case of a photo delete or archive, an